KhronosGroup/SyclParallelSTL/README.md

 Extensions for Parallelism, current document number [N4507](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/n4507.pdf).
-This technical specification describes _a set of requirements for implementations of an interface that computer programs written in C++ programming language may use to invoke algorithms with parallel execution_.
+This technical specification describes _a set of requirements for implementations of an interface that computer programs written in the C++ programming language may use to invoke algorithms with parallel execution_.
-In practice, this specification aimed at the next C++ standard, offers the opportunity to users to specify _execution policies_ to traditional STL algorithms, which will enable the execution of those algorithms in parallel.
+In practice, this specification is aimed at the next C++ standard (C++ 17) and offers the opportunity to users to specify _execution policies_ to traditional STL algorithms which will enable the execution of those algorithms in parallel.
 The various policies can specify different kinds of parallel execution.
 For example,